sperkibody/PfalLifeCycleSelection/DFE-alpha-jackknifing/README.txt

 sfs_dfe.py: updates dfe estimates with jackknifed gene excluded.
 Can be modified to change what population data is used as input.
 Also can be modified to use S or FFD sites as neutral.

 dfe_jackknife.sh: runs divergence_filter.py, sfs_dfe.py, and dfe-alpha executables via jackknifing approach, excluding one gene in specified gene set at a time.
 Specific if S or FFD sites are used as neutral.
 Also specify what population dataset is used.
+Config files used can also be modified to specify file paths and model (epoch number, generation number, population size at each epoch, etc.) as described in DFE-alpha documentation.

 dfe_files: Directory for tmp files, including sfs_dfe.py output, divergence_filter.py output, and jackknife exclude gene ID for each jackknife run.
 Includes divergence estimates subset for gene sets of interest (e.g. primary gene sets, m3_final)